„Mögen“ und „gefallen“ bedeuten oft Ähnliches, aber sie funktionieren grammatikalisch unterschiedlich.

 Wir ... grüne Äpfel lieber als rote.

-(We like green apples better than red ones.)
+(We prefer green apples to red ones.)

 5.